heikadog/zml/README.md

 By selecting "Subscribe" at the upper-right corner, you can choose to mute or block all of the accounts on the list.

 When you subscribe to the list, accounts on the list will have a disclaimer below their profile that says they're muted or blocked by the list.
-And to share this list, select the arrow to the right of the Subscribe button.
+To share this list, select the arrow to the right of the Subscribe button.

 ## Directory